 Exercise is the key to a healthy heart.
 Regular exercise helps to keep cholesterol, blood pressure, and mental health at healthy levels.
 There are plenty of exercise options to do.
-Here are 5 easy 30 minute exercises that will get your heart going and keep you healthy.
+Here are 5 easy 30 minute exercise ideas that will get your heart going and keep you healthy.

 Tony Horton is one of the nation’s leading exercise instructor for at-home workouts.
 A couple years ago he came out with 3 month’s worth of easy 30-minute exercises that will challenge you, but not have you overdo it.